eu-digital-identity-wallet/eudi-docs-site/docs/getting-started.md

 - What is the [EUDI Wallet Reference Implementation](../roadmap-of-development-of-ri)?
 - What are the technical specifications for the EUDI Wallet?
 Check the [Architecture Reference Framework](../arf-intro) to find out more.
 - Which use cases can be supported by the EUDI Wallet?
-Check the [Use Cases](../use-cases) to find out more.
+Check example [use cases](../use-cases) to find out more.